Wuziyi616/Graduate_Application/README.md

 - Tips (additional information, like citation from Google Scholar, affiliated lab, some famous papers)

 Hope this can help you in finding ideal summer intern / phd advisor. 頑張って!!!

+# Update 2020.3.13
+Received several offers from professors in the list.
+I upload my email template used in finding summer internship and hope this will help you~